Tinking stitches is a simple knitting technique you can use when you discover that you made a knitting mistake.

 In order to know how to tink stitches you need to read your knitting.
 It'll make it a lot easier.
 And I'll help you.

-When you tink a stitch you'll be putting the old stitch back onto the left needle (in order to re-knit it) and undoing (unknitting) the new stitch off the right needle.
-And basically in that order too.
+When you tink a stitch you'll put the old stitch back onto the left needle (in order to re-knit it) and undo (unknit) the new stitch off the right needle and in that order.

 When you unknit a stitch you put your left needle into the old stitch as you gently slide the new stitch off the right needle.
 Then you give the working yarn a tug to finish unknitting the new stitch.

 See how the new and old stitch are all basically connected by the working yarn?

 In the first photo I am pointing to the stitch just below the stitch on the needle.
 This is the old stitch.
-With your left needle push it through the old stitch that is just under the stitch on the needle.
+With your left needle push it through the old stitch that's just under the stitch on the needle.

 First photo.
 Slip the stitch off the right needle and gently tug on working yarn to release it.
 Second photo just keep tugging on working yarn to completely release the stitch from the right needle.